Whiteknight/Rosella/libraries/test.md

 In the normal sequence, Builder is invoked from `Test.Listener.TAP`.
 This sequence may change in the future.

+Builder can be used similarly to how `Test::Builder` works in the Parrot repo, except it is object/method based and not just a list of subroutines available in the current namespace.

+    using Rosella.build;
+    var test_builder = build(Rosella.Test.Builder);
+    test_builder.ok(1, "The test is ok");

+At the moment test_builder provides only a small subset of the utility and test functions provided by `Test::Builder`.
+More things could be added if there is a demand by users to have this available as a complete substitute for `Test::Builder`.

 ### Test.Listener

 This is an empty parent class which implements the Listener interface.